 Watershed health — Lower Columbia update

 We investigated the health of stream habitats in the Lower Columbia Status and Trends Region in 2010, 2014, and 2023.
-Data from 2010 and 2014 show a majority of good biological conditions, but there is widespread poor relative bed stability.
-2023 data are under review.
+Data from these three sampling rounds show a majority of good biological conditions, but there is widespread poor relative bed stability.

 Use the map to navigate our reports by Status and Trends Region.